thekelvini/Financial-Performance/README.md

 # Financial-Performance
 # 1. PROJECT OVERVIEW

-Shopping malls serve as central hubs for retail and entertainment, attracting diverse customers with varying purchasing behaviors, preferences, and spending habits.
-In an increasingly data-driven business landscape, malls must leverage analytical tools to optimize customer experience, improve revenue streams, and enhance overall operational efficiency.
+The purpose of the study is to provide a comprehensive analysis of the hospital's financial performance to support data-driven decision-making.
+By understanding the revenue and transaction trends, the hospital can optimize its operations, enhance service delivery, and strategically allocate resources to improve overall financial outcomes.

-Project Name: Customer Analysis for Bliss Shopping Mall Project Description: Comprehensive customer analysis: revenue, demographics, payment preferences, and mall traffic insights via interactive Excel dashboard for data-driven decision-making.
+Project Description: Comprehensive revenue analysis, via interactive Excel dashboard for data-driven decision-making.
-By analyzing this data, I will help Bliss Shopping Mall visualize key metrics and enable strategic decisions for its board meeting.
+By analyzing this data, I will help visualize key metrics and enable strategic decisions for its board meeting.
 ### Stakeholders: Board of Directors
 ### Project Timeline: One Week